Elasticsearch Multi-Language Search: Analyzers, Mappings, and Query Patterns

 Frequently Asked Questions

-Q: Can I use multiple languages in a single field?
+Q: Can I put multiple languages in a single Elasticsearch field?

-Q: How can I boost results in a specific language?
+Q: How do I boost results in a specific language?

-Q: What's the best way to handle common words across languages?
+Q: What's the right way to handle stop words across languages?

 Subscribe to the Pulse Newsletter